bevbanks/digitalframeworks-spring2019/assignment2.md

 - The party affiliation of the member (Republican, Democrat or Independent)
 - The congressional district of the sponsor
 - A link to the lawmaker's tweet about vaccines or the legislation (the tweet shows how the lawmaker is communicating the legislation to the public)
-- A link to state health department press releases with number of most recent cases reported (the number of cases per state shows the severity of the problem)
+- A link to state health department press releases with number of most recent cases of measles reported (the number of cases per state shows the severity of the problem)
 - A list of campaign contributions from health professionals
 - A list of campaign contributions from pharmaceuticals